kristinallarsen/cloud-ear/_posts/2025-08-28-map-conversation-cards.md

   - maps
   - design
 ---
-## Rumsey Map Center "Map Conversation Cards"
+Map Conversation Cards

-In the winter and spring quarters of the last academic year I collaborated with student workers hired as instructional support specialists to develop and refine teaching tools and activities for use during class visits to the map center.
+In the winter and spring quarters of the last academic year I collaborated our instructional support specialist student workers to develop and refine teaching tools and activities for use during class visits to the map center.

 We came up with the idea of having small cards with prompts on them to give students as entry points for engagement with historical maps.

 ### V1.0 prototyping
-Julie van den Hout made our first set of seven cards, laying them out in Word document.
+Julie van den Hout made our first set of seven cards, laying them out in a Word document.

 ![convocardsv1](https://github.com/user-attachments/assets/b82c0029-6a43-49d2-90b1-914a2b581ee6)

-The "find three x" prompt format was inspired by PhD. candidate Kelly Fu's prompts for her class on a visit to the map center.
+The "find three x" prompt format was inspired by PhD. candidate Kelly Fu's prompts for a class she brought to the map center early in the winter quarter.

-We found that the cards worked well to encourage conversation and students enjoyed the game-like experience.
+We found that the cards worked well to encourage conversation, and students enjoyed the game-like experience.

 The cards were most effective when used by one person or a small group analyzing a single map.